Keryx: A Decentralized Protocol for Verifiable AI Inference

 - ▸If dishonest: escrow is slashed to the challenger.
 Net result: 1.08 KRX lost (the full escrow).

 This structure ensures that honest miners always earn more than dishonest ones, as long as challengers exist.
-The fee for all transactions is 0.3 KRX, ensuring economic sustainability at the base layer.

 6.4 Fee Structure